PasscodesApp/Test-Suite/android-room-expo-drizzle-migartion-test/README.md

 6. Close the app completely.

-7. Now download and install the `new-apk.apk` from [gh-release](https://github.com/PasscodesApp/Test-Suite/releases/download/room-drizzle-v02/new-apk.apk).
+7. Now download and install the `newapk.apk` from [gh-release](https://github.com/PasscodesApp/Test-Suite/releases/download/room-drizzle-v02/newapk.apk).

 8. Open the app `appname:- room-drizzle`. (it will android logo on it, not passcodes logo).